Power Ledger Price Reaches $0.29 (POWR)

-Power Ledger (CURRENCY:POWR) traded 0.5% higher against the US dollar during the 24 hour period ending at 23:00 PM E.T. on October 13th.
-Power Ledger has a market cap of $133.42 million and approximately $17.41 million worth of Power Ledger was traded on exchanges in the last 24 hours.
-One Power Ledger coin can currently be purchased for approximately $0.29 or 0.00000653 BTC on major exchanges.
-In the last seven days, Power Ledger has traded down 4.5% against the US dollar.
+Power Ledger (CURRENCY:POWR) traded up 0.5% against the dollar during the 1 day period ending at 16:00 PM ET on October 17th.
+Power Ledger has a total market capitalization of $133.42 million and $17.41 million worth of Power Ledger was traded on exchanges in the last day.
+One Power Ledger coin can currently be bought for $0.29 or 0.00000653 BTC on cryptocurrency exchanges.
+Over the last week, Power Ledger has traded 4.5% lower against the dollar.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.